core-wg/yang-cbor/draft-ietf-core-yang-library-latest.md

 // RFC Ed.: replace XXXX with RFC number and remove this note

+## YANG Namespace Registration

+This document registers the following XML namespace URN in the "IETF XML Registry", following the format defined in {{RFC3688}}:

+URI: please assign urn:ietf:params:xml:ns:yang:ietf-constrained-yang-library

+Registrant Contact: The IESG.

+XML: N/A, the requested URI is an XML namespace.

 # Security Considerations

+The YANG module defined in this memo is designed to be accessed via CORECONF
+{{-comi}}, NETCONF {{RFC6241}} or RESTCONF {{RFC8040}}.
+Depending on the used protocol, the security considerations of some or all of those will apply.

 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access to these data nodes.

 Specifically, the 'module' list may help an attacker to identify the server capabilities and server implementations with known bugs.
 Server vulnerabilities may be specific to particular modules, module revisions, module features, or even module deviations.
 This information is included in each module entry.
 For example, if a particular operation on a particular data node is known to cause a server to crash or significantly degrade device performance, then the module list information will help an attacker to identify server implementations with such a defect, in order to launch a denial of service attack on these devices.

 # Acknowledgments